Understanding Key Air Barrier Terms

-1. Air barrier
+3. Air barrier

-2. Air permeance
+6. Air permeance

-3. Climate zones
+7. Climate zones

-4. Continuous insulation
+8. Continuous insulation

 One strategy for countering thermal bridging is the use of continuous insulation.
 Covering the entire exterior of a building with insulation provides a “thermal break” that prevents thermal bridges.
-Continuous insulation is becoming more popular in both commercial and residential construction in part because the International Energy Conservation Code (IECC) began recommending higher insulation values in colder climate zones to help improve building energy efficiency.
+Continuous insulation is becoming more popular in both commercial and residential construction in part because the IECC began recommending higher insulation values in colder climate zones to help improve building energy efficiency.

-5. Dew point
+9. Dew point

 Put simply, the dew point is the temperature at which air becomes saturated with water vapor.
 If the air is cooled further, this water vapor will condense and become liquid water.
 In the case of a wall assembly, if infiltrating air cools within the wall assembly below the dew point, it can condense on the wall components and collect there, setting up conditions for mold growth and potential structural damage.

 11. Hygrothermal analysis

 A hygrothermal analysis looks at the movement of heat, air and moisture flow through the building envelope, including walls, roofs and foundations.
 Using sophisticated software models, hygrothermal analysis enables architects and building engineers to see how a particular assembly of components will perform under a variety of temperature and humidity conditions.
 For example, a hygrothermal analysis may be used to see how the location of insulation relative to the air barrier will affect condensation under certain weather conditions.
 Hygrothermal analysis is an extremely helpful tool for taking the guesswork out of decisions regarding air barriers and other building envelope components.

-7. Relative humidity (RH)
+12. Relative humidity (RH)

-8. Thermal bridge
+13. Thermal bridge

-9. Vapor drive
+14. Vapor drive

-10. Vapor permeance
+15. Vapor permeance

 This refers to the amount of water vapor that can pass through a material.
 Allowing some vapor to pass through an air barrier can be beneficial in certain situations, allowing vapor inside of a building to pass through, minimizing the potential negative effects of moisture collecting in wall assemblies.
 Vapor permeance is often expressed as a “perm,” defined as 1 nanogram of water vapor per second, per square meter, per pascal of pressure.
 The 2015 IBC defines a vapor permeable membrane as one that has a moisture vapor permeance rating of 5 perms or greater when tested in accordance with ASTM E-96D.

-11. Vapor retarder
+16. Vapor retarder

-12. Vapor retarder classes
+17. Vapor retarder classes

-13. Water-resistive barrier (WRB)
+20. Water-resistive barrier (WRB)